itaouil/PHP-ying/README.md

 - add.php:   Collects the data posted by the form ($_POST universal variable used for the purpose) in index.php and stores them in the database by executing a prepared statement.
 - mark.php:  Updates the "done" column when the anchor tag's href is fired ($_GET universal variable used for the purpose).

+### PHP Rating System App

+This was a simple project on the same wavelenght of the PHP Todo List, where I played again with database connection, page redirection and how to organise the workflow in the backend.
+No styling was added as the main purpose was gaining experience in using PHP as the server language.